axel-dl/pixi-tile-grid/README.md

 ## Overview

 PixiTileGrid is a **pure "View" component** that efficiently visualizes grid-based tile data with PixiJS v8.
+It is a spritesheet-driven renderer: you provide tile indices (map data) and a PIXI.Spritesheet (or a programmatically-generated spritesheet) and PixiTileGrid maps each index to a texture and renders sprites.
 It follows the single-responsibility principle: it renders tiles, and only tiles.
 No game logic, no collision detection, no state management - just fast, reliable tile rendering.

 ### Why PixiTileGrid?